Tongs2000/CSEEW4119-blockchain/README.md

 python -m src.network.client --tracker-url http://<TRACKER_VM_EXTERNAL_IP>:6000
 ```

-Each client runs on a separate VM and automatically joins the network using the tracker URL.
+Each peer runs on a separate VM and communicates via the tracker.

 ## 📡 API Overview